keithrbennett/keithrbennett.github.io/_drafts/2019-09-24-automate-the-little-things-too.md

 [MPlayer](http://www.mplayerhq.hu/) is a Unix _command line_ multimedia player that can be installed with your favorite package manager (e.g. `brew`, `apt`, or `yum`).
 By driving MPlayer from Ruby, we can create a workflow that will enable you to view and decide about video files with a minimum of keystrokes, _without needing to use the mouse_.

-Files to view are specified on the command line.
-Multiple arguments can be specified, either absolute or relative, either with or without wildcards.
-All filespecs will be normalized to their absolute form so that duplicates can be eliminated.
+Files to process are specified on the command line.
+Multiple arguments can be specified, either absolute or relative, and either with or without wildcards.
+All filespecs are normalized to their absolute form so that duplicates can be eliminated.

  MPlayer plays each file for the user, responding to cursor keys to move forward and backward in time, change the speed, etc. I recommend viewing the man page (`man mplayer`), but here are the most relevant options: